Gilbert’s Syndrome – The Hidden Cause of Gut-Brain Issues

 In people with Gilbert’s Syndrome, there are chronic elevations of bilirubin >17 umoL, often over 25 or 30 umoL such as in the example below:

-The syndrome was first described in 1901 and affects about 10-15% of Caucasians, higher incidence in Middle Eastern heritage (up to 25% of the population) and South East Asians.
+The syndrome was first described in 1901 and affects about 10-15% of Caucasians, the higher incidence in Middle Eastern heritage (up to 25% of the population) and South-East Asians.

 Summary of effects on the body from Gilbert’s Syndrome

 - Predisposition to gallstones and gallbladder issues (more on this below).